abilandz/mc/EPOS/EPOS.md

 ### EPOS_20220510 <a name="20220510"></a>
 Remarks: This was the large-scale production, obtained using 6 different batch farms.
 Output of each batch farm is stored in a separate output directory, and then intentionally across different 'scratch' disks.
-To get one common list of ROOT files for all batch farms, simply use:
+To get one common list of ROOT files for productions from all batch farms, simply use:

 ```bash
 find /scratch?/abilandz/sim/EPOS_20220510-? -type f -name "*.root" | tee list.txt